 Yes.
-According to the hotel spokesperson, “It is a $10 charge for the stay if you’re staying up to 2 nights.
-3 or more nights it is a $25 charge.
+According to the hotel spokesperson, “We have a $25 non-refundable fee for stays two nights or less.
+A $50 non-refundable fee is collected for stays three nights or longer.
 If you leave your pet in the room by itself and still want housekeeping to come in the room to clean, the pet has to be in a crate.
 Otherwise, I would advise to put the Do Not Disturb sign on the door and maybe even tell Front Desk.”

 - Does the YO Ranch Hotel have RV spaces?

 No, they do not have RV accommodations.
 Since the YO Ranch Hotel does not have sites on their hotel property, they did refer us to the Guadalupe River RV Park.
 To contact the Guadalupe River RV Park, you can call (800) 582-1916 or go to their website.
 This RV Park is about seven miles from the YO Ranch Hotel.

 The association is not set up at this time to offer child care; however, we do offer for older children a junior rate (16 or under) of $59.00 to attend all of the functions, except for the range day activities.
 For younger children, these sites may assist parents in finding child care services in the Kerrville area: